szpajder/dumphfdl/README.md

   - `file` - output to a file
   - `tcp` - output to a remote server via TCP
+  - `udp` - output to a remote host via UDP network socket
   - `zmq` - output to a ZeroMQ publisher socket

 - `<output_parameters>` - specifies options for this output.
 The syntax is as follows: